-Last year I made an ‘Island Style’ Christmas Tree out of driftwood scraps, decorated it with sea shells, and placed it in a big platter with sand and sea glass.
+Last year I made an ‘Island Style’ Christmas Tree out of driftwood scraps, decorated it with seashells, and placed it on a big platter with sand and sea glass.
 It turned out so beautifully, I think I’ll reuse it again this year!
-So now I have my Carribbean Chistmas Tree that smells like the ocean, my Parang playing, my Ponche Crema chilling and my fabulous Cuban husband to share it all with me.
-I give thanks this Christmas for all my blessings!
+So now I have my Caribbean Christmas Tree that smells like the ocean, my Parang playing, my Ponche Crema chilling and my fabulous Cuban husband to share it all with me.
+I give thanks, this Christmas for all my blessings!

 Christmas is a time when you get homesick – even when you’re home. -Carol Nelson